entur/terraform/modules/kafka-connect-bigquery-sink/README.md

 # Kafka Sink Connector - BigQuery module

-This module provides the Terraform infrastructure to deploy a Kafka Connect job that consumes data from Kafka specified topics and writes to BigQuery tables.
+This module provides the Terraform infrastructure to deploy a Kafka Sink Connector job that consumes data from Kafka specified topics and writes to BigQuery tables.

 ## Deploying a sink connector
-Kafka sink connector for BigQuery is driven by the configuration managed by terraform module as listed in terraform directory.
+Kafka sink connector for BigQuery is driven by the configuration managed by terraform module.

 Most of the parameters are fixed but there are few specific to a given team to be configured as described in 'How to deploy?' section below

-Refer to the [example folder](../../examples/kafka-connect-bigquery-sink-example) for a quick reference to set up multiple instances Kafka sink connectors ina given kubernetes environment.
+Refer to the [example folder](../../examples/kafka-connect-bigquery-sink-example) for a quick reference to set up multiple instances of sink connectors in a given kubernetes environment.

 Example use of module:
 ```terraform